 - Support Groups: strengthening interpersonal skills and working with other clients to maintain abstinence and improve self-esteem, confidence, etc.

-Short-Term [Brief] or Long-Term
+Short-Term or Long-Term Therapy Options

 Some clients — regardless of choosing short or long-term psychotherapy — leave therapy when they have dealt with the most acute symptoms of their condition or resolved the issue they sought treatment for.
 Others stay because they see therapy as a long-term journey to improve their mental health and become a better version of themselves.
 These people work with therapists for years, sometimes decades.